neuromodulation/ephys_tutorials/README.md

 # ICN electrophysiology tutorial 1

 ### what you will learn:
-Ephys tutorial 1 show on an entry-level how ECOG and LFP data are organized.
+Ephys tutorial 1 shows on an entry-level how ECOG and LFP data are organized.
 Topics covered are:
 * how explore data you recieve
 * rearrange data in readable format
 * plot channels